glotzerlab/gsd/doc/file-level-design.rst

 GSD has a protections against invalid data in files.
 A specially constructed file may still be able to cause problems, but at GSD tries to stop if corrupt data is present in a variety of ways.

-* The header has a magic number at the start and end.
-If either is invalid, GSD reports an error on open.
+* The header has a magic number.
+If it is invalid, GSD reports an error on open.
 This guards against corrupt file headers.
 * Before allocating memory for the index block, GSD verifies that the index block is contained within the file.
 * When writing chunks, data is appended to the end of the file and the index is updated *in memory*.
 After all chunks for the current frame are written, the user calls ``gsd_end_frame()`` which writes out the updated index and header.
   This way, if the process is killed in the middle of writing out a frame, the index will not contain entries for the partially written data.
 Such a file could still be appended to safely.
-* Each index entry is checksummed.
-If the checksum does not verify, ``read_chunk`` will return an error.
 * If an index entry lists a size that goes past the end of the file, ``read_chunk`` will return an error.